“If there is no struggle, there is no progress…Power concedes nothing without a demand. It never did and it never will." —Frederick Douglas

 Action Item 2: Boycott Responsible Jewellery Council Retailers

-Let us then boycott all Responsible Jewellery Council retailers, and jewelers that endorse their standards.
+Let us then boycott all Responsible Jewellery Council retailers, and other jewelers that endorse their standards.

 Let us work together to oppose elements of the ethical jewelry forward-facing responsible jewelry narrative for all the reasons listed by the Human Rights Watch study—and because ethics, in the case of large-scale multinationals, cannot be divorced from truth and reconciliation.